 Have you ever felt like the veritable “ugly duckling” in your family?
-It might feel like everyone else fits certain criteria and no matter how hard you try fitting in it still feels like an exercise in futility.
+It might feel like everyone else fits certain criteria, but no matter how hard you try fitting in it still seems like an exercise in futility.
 Perhaps you get along great with your family, but there’s a sense that you’re all living in a “bubble” and you’re missing out on some other valuable perspectives.
 Chances are, personality type has a part to play in the experiences you’re going through.
 Type may not be the only reason why there are issues in a family, but it often plays at least a small part in family dysfunction.

 Not sure what your personality type is?
 Take our new personality questionnaire!